mcw-rcc/mcw-rcc.github.io/docs/user-guide/access/remote-access.md

 # Remote Access

 Off-campus access to RCC resources is dependent on MCW-IS standard remote access methods.
 For more information on remote work, see [Remote Work Guide](https://infoscope.mcw.edu/is/virtual.htm){:target="_blank"}.
-RCC resources are available remotely using Citrix.
+RCC resources are available remotely using [Citrix](https://infoscope.mcw.edu/is/services/citrix.htm){:target="_blank"}.

 ## Citrix